instana/instana-agent-operator/README.md

 ## Instana Agent Operator

-This repositoriy contains the Kubernetes Operator to install and manage the Instana agent.
+This repository contains the Kubernetes Operator to install and manage the Instana agent.

 ### Installing